andrewvora/time-tiles/README.md

 ### Configuring the Remote Database

-Run the following command and give information as requested
+Run the following command with the proper environment variables set

 ```
 npm run setup